yasser-bourssia/Python-Image-Processing/README.md

 This repository contains two parts:
-- First Part: Hough Detector low-level implementation(no libraries), with some slight modifications to speed up the computation time.
+- First Part: Hough Detector low-level implementation(no libraries) for circle detection, with some slight modifications to speed up the computation time.
 - Second Part: Contains multiple algorithms mainly:
     - Harris Detector for corner detection.
     - Application of the Harris Detector on two pictures of the same scene, and the pairing of the corners previously determined using ZMSSD (Zero-mean sum of squared distances) method.